 When RTC met with officials from the Indiana Department of Transportation to discuss possible routing options in the state, they were so excited about the potential of the Great American Rail-Trail that they asked RTC to consider including as many trail miles as possible in Indiana.
-Later, in September 2018, Indiana Gov. Eric Holcomb announced the state’s Next Level Connections program, a $1 billion investment in infrastructure projects including trails, which will be important to completing a trail across Indiana.
+In 2018, Indiana Gov. Eric Holcomb announced the state’s Next Level Connections program, a $1 billion investment in infrastructure projects including trails, which is proving to be important to completing a trail across Indiana.

 The “Great American” Route Through Indiana

-RTC’s route analysis defines the preferred route of the Great American Rail-Trail through Indiana as 224.7 miles and just under 50% complete—comprising 109.6 existing trail miles and 115.1 gap miles.
-The Great American will be hosted by a dozen existing trails through the state.
+RTC’s route analysis defines the preferred route of the Great American Rail-Trail through Indiana as 220 miles and just more than 50% complete—comprising nearly 214 miles and more than 55% complete—comprising nearly 119 existing trail miles and 96 gap miles.
+The Great American will be hosted by nine existing trails through the state.
 Click the links below to view full trail descriptions on TrailLink.com.

 Trails Along the Route